pawantech12/markdown-editor-reactjs/README.md

 2. Import a `.md` file or start typing directly in the editor.
 3. Use the **Preview** button to view the rendered content or the **Raw** button to see the Markdown source code.
 4. Export your work or copy the Markdown content as needed.
+5. Use the sidebar to search for predefined sections and add them to your document.
+6. Create custom sections and reorder them as per your requirements.

 ## 🌟 Contributing
 Contributions are welcome!
 Feel free to fork this repository and create a pull request with your improvements or suggestions.